- Mental Health and Well-Being Digital Toolkit

-The following surveys are conducted jointly with members of the Rochester Regional Healthcare Association and the Western New York Healthcare Association.
-Each facility is provided a user-specific login and password to enter data and access results via a secure internet connections.
-Only facilities that participate may receive access to survey results.
+Each organization is provided a user-specific login and password to enter data and access results via a secure internet connection.
+Only organizations that participate may receive access to survey results.
+Refer to Survey Calendars above for data entry.
+Start dates, deadlines and result dates are also available.

 ADMINISTRATIVE/DEPARTMENT HEAD SURVEY (Acute and Non-Acute facilities)